ubaldot/dymoval/docs/source/model_validation_index/create_dataset.rst

            "time_unit": "s",
            }

-As a first step to using Dymoval, each logged signal must be cast into a Dymoval :ref:`Signal <signal>`.
+As a first step when using *dymoval*, each logged signal must be cast into a *dymoval* :ref:`Signal <signal>`.
 Once this is done, a list of such :ref:`Signals <signal>` can be used to create a :ref:`Dataset <Dataset>` object.
 This represents the measurement dataset against which the simulated outputs will be evaluated.

-To create a :ref:`Dataset <dataset>` object, we need at least one input and one output, therefore we assume that the room temperature of the example below is an output and a thermostat position is the *input* signal:
+To create a :ref:`Dataset <dataset>` object, we need at least one input and one output, therefore we assume that the room temperature of the previous example is an output and a thermostat position is the *input* signal:

 .. code::